EdnaKrabappel

 Special education modifications to assignments often include things like adding visual, verbal, or gestural cues when giving a direction or asking a question, reducing the number or type of response required from the student, or extended time to respond.
 For a 2nd grader learning to tell time, you might give them a larger clock to use to learn the numbers, repeated practice counting by 5's up to 60, songs or rhymes about telling time and counting minutes on a clock, practice with a clock that they can manipulate the hour and minute hands of, pictures of clocks that ask them to color in the elapsed time to figure out how many minutes after the hour have passed and how many minutes until the next hour, etc. Hope this helps!

-What's a 100-hour work week like?Special education teachers and colleagues should be communicating almost daily to be sure that all who work with a child with special needs are aware of and understand how to meet the child's individual needs appropriately.
+How often would you date customers?Special education teachers and colleagues should be communicating almost daily to be sure that all who work with a child with special needs are aware of and understand how to meet the child's individual needs appropriately.
 This is considered best practice, but there really are not legal guidelines for communication between staff members to coordinate services for children with special needs.
 This is often determined by school district or school administrator's expectations for staff communication.
 Communication with parents of a child with special needs is expected to occur at a minimum of three times per year.
 You are required to give periodic updates of a child's progress on IEP (Individual Education Plan) goals at least three times per year.
 Best practice is often to communication with parents more often than this, but this is a minimum requirement included in special education law.

 An IEP team can change a student's eligibility by convening a re-evaluation of the child's eligibility for special education.
 In this process the team will gather assessment data and information from parents about the child's current developmental skills and needs.
 This may include a medical diagnosis of an attention deficit disorder but should not be limited to this single piece of information.
 No decision about a student's educational needs should be made based on a single assessment score, evaluation result, or doctor visit.
 After gathering information from multiple sources (report from teachers, report from parents, doctor's evaluation, assessments by the school psychologist, etc.) the team may very well decide that it is appropriate to change the child's eligibility category to Other Health Impairment rather than another category of eligibility.
 This is a team decision (not one that can be made only by the school staff or only by the parents).
 A change in eligibility should be made when doing so will help the child access special education interventions and related services they need to address their educational needs and help them to make adequate progress in their academic development.